 You might implement a great SEO strategy, and all other CRO tactics, but it all comes down to one important aspect – your call-to-action statement.
 Your CTA tells a visitor to perform a particular action, and why they should take it.
 It should be short and precise, and most importantly, use strong language.

 Email marketing establishes a direct communication channel between your business and its clients, making it a standout digital marketing strategy.
-Starting is probably the hardest stage of email marketing, as you have to figure out how to acquire email address without spamming.
+Starting is probably the hardest stage of email marketing, as you have to figure out how to acquire email addresses without spamming.

 The easiest way to get the email addresses of your potential customers is by using lead magnets.
 This involves offering a valuable item in exchange for an email address.
-For instance, you can provide visitors with a free subscription to an online newsletter in return for their email address.
+For instance, you can provide visitors with a free subscription to an online newsletter in return for their email addresses.

 Once you have the required addresses, your next objective should be nurturing the lead into a sale, as well as building brand awareness and authority.
 The best way of achieving this goal is by segmenting your email lists, allowing you to send targeted and personalized messages to each client.

 The last aspect of email marketing is automation.
-This not only saves your time, but also allows you to send different messages based on the recipients’ activities – opened emails, clicked links, and websites visited and so on.
+This not only saves your time, but also allows you to send different messages based on the recipients’ activities – opened emails, clicked links, and websites visited, and so on.

 Customer Relationship Management (CRM)

 In most cases, Singapore businesses use specialized software to implement CRM.
-This software quickly collects data from customers regarding their preferences, feedback and other engagements with the company.
+This software quickly collects data from customers regarding their preferences, feedback, and other engagements with the company.
 This information helps the business owner to develop products and services that are likelier to appeal to the customer.
 Another method of implementing CRM is creating a customer service team that promptly responds to the queries.

 While this list is not comprehensive, it certainly touches on the most effective online marketing solutions for Singapore-based SMEs.
 If you execute these strategies correctly, your business will improve substantially.